Version 1.1, October 2019

 We identify, register, and assign owners for all our IT assets.

-Our IT team ensures that disk encryption, screen lock timeout, virus and malware detection, and protection software is enabled on all devices that are given permission to connect to our product.
+Our IT team ensures that disk encryption, screen lock timeout, virus and malware detection, and protection software is enabled on all devices that we own.

 Our IT team controls the encryption keys, and ensures that virus and malware definitions are updated daily, and that a full system scan is completed regularly.